 The Grand Slam Single and Other Home Runs That Didn't Count

 After Nelson Cruz’s dramatic walk-off grand slam on Monday, there’s been a lot of talk about whether or not it was really the first walk-off slam in postseason history.
 You see, Robin Ventura also hit a home run with the bases loaded to end Game 5 of the 1999 NLCS, in the 15th inning no less.
 However, he was never credited with a home run because as he rounded first base, teammate Todd Pratt (who had been on first base) turned around and hugged Ventura.
-As the rest of his Mets teammates poured onto the field, it became clear that Ventura would not finish rounding the bases (check out the video here).
+As the rest of his Mets teammates poured onto the field, it became clear that Ventura would not finish rounding the bases.

 Officially, he was only credited with an RBI single, leading to the play being called a “grand slam single.”
 Luckily, Ventura’s hit still won the game, albeit by a score of 4-3 rather than 7-3.
 For some other ill-fated hitters, a rain delay, bad call or even a paper airplane led to home runs being called back, sometimes with serious consequences.

 In fact, two other grand slams have been downgraded to singles, both because of a rule that forbids runners to pass any teammate ahead of them on the base path.
 Both hits – one in 1970 by Dalton Jones of the Tigers, the other in 1976 by Tim McCarver of the Phillies – went over the fence, but saw the hitter run past the runner that had been on first base.
 Only the hitter was called out, so in both plays they got three RBIs and were credited with a single, but no grand slam.